 “Hunter success relates directly to how well they shoot moving targets,” Pinkston says.
 “The guys who can shoot moving targets do pretty well and often kill over 20 hogs a night.”

-Our second encounter was a great example of just how effective the equipment and hunting methods can be.
+Our second encounter was a great example of just how effective the equipment and shooting methods can be.
 Cruising to another corn field, Pinkston quickly spotted a 13-count sounder on the opposite end of the field.
 We closed the distance in the cart and then started stalking about 300 yards out.
 At 100 or so yards, I turned on my scope and scanned for the sounder.
 The hogs were milling around without a clue.
 I watched a sow work right down a row, picking out the freshly planted corn seed from the dirt she overturned with her snout.

 We set up just 40 or 50 yards away on our tall bipods.
 Two hogs hit the dirt at the initial shot, and the 11 that were left exploded into all different directions.
 I missed my first follow-up shot but connected on the second.
 Pinkston was doing some serious work with his thermal-equipped DPMS LR-308L.
 When the shooting finally stopped, we had six pigs down in the field.

 “Since January 22 of this year, we’ve killed 424 hogs in 36 nights with a 100 percent success rate,” Pinkston says.
-“Our goal is to kill 1,000 hogs in 100 or 110 nights of hunting annually.
+“Our goal is to kill 1,000 hogs in 100 or 110 nights of shooting annually.
 Weather is the only factor that limits our success.”

-The farm where we were hunting is a familiar stop for Pinkston.
+The farm where we were shooting is a familiar stop for Pinkston.
 It backs up to a 30,000-acre wildlife management area, most of which is river swamp and a breeding ground for feral hogs.
 Since 2007, Jager Pro has killed well over 1,000 hogs on the property.
 In the first six months alone, shooters killed 462 hogs, and 91 of those came out of just one peanut field.

 “The owner told me he had to replant that field two or three times one year,” Pinkston says.
 “Now they have less than $500 of crop damage annually because we are knocking the population back.
 We save them about $20,000 to $25,000 on 2,500 acres.
 Using that one-two trapping and shooting punch, we are confident that we can knock the population back 90 percent in six months—enough to control their numbers.”